Chiral and Clock phases in Twisted Dipolar Clusters

-Chirality curves for triangles, squares, pentagons, and hexagons collapse onto a common form (Fig.\ref{fig:f4}(a-d)), showing that the leading twist response is set by the $C_N$ clock anisotropy \cite{nussinov2015compass}.
-Deviations from this collapse quantify higher-harmonic contributions, which rapidly diminish with increasing $N$.
-This behavior demonstrates that the evolution from rigid, Ising-like chirality in the triangle, through multi-plateau clock behavior in the hexagon \cite{whitsitt2018quantum}, to an almost $U(1)$-invariant response in the octagon is governed by a clock-anisotropy crossover induced by the discrete lattice symmetry under twisting.
+Chirality curves for triangles, squares, pentagons, and hexagons collapse onto a common form (Fig.\ref{fig:f4}(b-f)), showing that the leading twist response is set by the $C_N$ clock anisotropy \cite{nussinov2015compass}, where $\theta$ is restricted to N preferred directions related by the symmetry group C$_N$.
+Deviations from this collapse quantify higher-harmonic contributions with increasing $N$.
+This behavior demonstrates that the evolution from rigid, Ising-like chirality in the triangle, through multi-plateau clock behavior in the hexagon \cite{whitsitt2018quantum}, to an almost $U(1)$-invariant response in the octagon depicted in Fig.\ref{fig:f4} is governed by a clock-anisotropy crossover induced by the discrete polygonal symmetry under twisting.
+We note that the angular susceptibility $\chi(\phi)$ of the samples shown in Fig.~\ref{fig:f4}(a) exhibits quantitative agreement with the twisted dipolar configuration with $N=6$ presented in Fig.~\ref{fig:f4}(f).